planariangames/eldritchgambit/Eldritch_Gambit_SRD_Scenes.md

 only be made within the same Zone.

 As with Melee, Ranged Attacks can also be *Area, Disarm, Provoke, Split,* or *Subdual*, depending on the weapon.
-Split attacks can only be made with two different weapons or one that does not need a Load (Use) Action every firing.
-Otherwise, wielding multiple ranged weapons offers no benefit aside from a wider choice of attacks.
+Using an Action to reload a weapon spoils a Split attack, so rapid firing types will need to stick to thrown knives, bows, or multiple crossbows.

 ###  Dispel